WWMachine/Lab1ID2223/README.md

 # Lab 1 (Air-Quality Prediction using XGBoost Model)

-This Lab was completed by Nils Wiebe Werner and Oliver Westfahl Knezevic.
+This Lab was completed by Nils Wiebe Werner and Oliver Westfahl Knezevic in the group "The Lopen's Ganchos".

 We have implemented all 7 steps of the assignment.
 The version available in the repo is the final version that fulfills the A extension.